wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 and edit config to disable "showpicker" which is at EFI/OC.
 then press F12 immediately after you press power button,and choose the option named like "windows xxxx" to boot windows with original uefi bootloader.
 I explaned the reason at [this issue](https://github.com/ske1996/matebook-13-2019-oc-efi/issues/87).
+Or follow that guide "how to create dual boot" upper this page.

 2.You should edit the config.plist to customize MLB/SN/UUID which is unique before you start to use your laptop as daily pc.